milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Full stack web develoment with clojure github

 Simply put, full stack web development is generating web pages for the user's browser based on the user's requests.
-This can happen in the browser at the client side and on the web server machine at the server side, usually both side is involved.
+This can happen in the browser on the client side and on the web server machine on the server side, usually both side is involved.

-A web server is a program that listens for connections from browsers, and based on the route and the parameters of the request it passes back data.
+A web server is a program that listens for connections from browsers and based on the route and the parameters of the request it passes back data.
 This data can be a web page written in HTML or any kind of data that the client side code will insert into the existing client side HTML page.

 Example :